Junior Ranger Badge Activities

 National Mall and Memorial Parks

-The Junior Night Explorers program is a multi-park program.
+The Night Explorer program is a multi-park program.
 While working on the activities, they learn how to find the North Star, write their own creative mythology about the constellations, track the phases of the moon, learn about stars and galaxies, and use all their senses to explore the night environment at a national park.

 The book activities can easily be completed without needing the Internet or any park museums.
 In all, it took about 45 minutes to complete.